 Meet our Leadership Circle 2019 Grant Finalists

-These six Grant Finalists will be competing for Leadership Circle 2019 funds when they present their projects at the annual luncheon held on April, 18, 2019, at the Paradise Valley Country Club.
+These six Grant Finalists will be competing for Leadership Circle 2019 funds when they present their projects to the Leadership Circle members at the annual luncheon held on April, 18, 2019, at the Paradise Valley Country Club.
+Your membership matters!
 Make sure you have the opportunity to cast your vote for the project you want to be funded by renewing your membership or joining now!

 Arash Sabati, MD

 Proposal Title: Exercise prescription for children with congenital heart disease

 I am requesting support to develop a home exercise prescription program for children with congenital heart disease.
 The ultimate goal of this program will be to provide exercise therapy in multiple settings: home, outpatient and inpatient.
 This program can work within multiple other disciplines and clinics to eventually provide a patient centered approach to exercise therapy for other children with chronic illnesses.
 This request is for equipment, testing and staff time.
 There are multiple barriers to exercise in children and adults with Congenital Heart Defect (CHD).
 Obesity and sedentary lifestyle have become common in this country and equally impact our CHD patients.
 There is fear and anxiety regarding physical activity from both parents and patients, normal feelings of breathlessness and fatigue can be misinterpreted.
 Patients with residual lesions may not be able to do the same amount of activity as their peers, they may start by over-exerting and over-training and stop exercising.